 It sometimes happens that there is no leftover sauce.
 In which case, some substitutions may be in order.
 One option is to used commercial lechon sauce available bottled in most supermarkets.
 Another option is to use a can of liver spread diluted in a cup of meat broth.
 Or, if you have a lot of leftover lechon, you may choose both options and mix them all together.

 In this recipe, the paksiw was cooked with excess lechon sauce.

-- about ¼ c. of brown sugar, or to taste
+- 1/4 cup brown sugar or to taste

 - excess lechon sauce